youngklee/ZenPackers/git.rst

    [bash]: git flow init

+      Which branch should be used for bringing forth production releases?
+         - develop
+      Branch name for production releases: [] master

+      Which branch should be used for integration of the "next release"?
+         - develop
+      Branch name for "next release" development: [develop]

+      How to name your supporting branch prefixes?
+      Feature branches? [feature/]
+      Release branches? [release/]
+      Hotfix branches? [hotfix/]
+      Support branches? [support/]
+      Version tag prefix? []
+      Hooks and filters directory?
+      [/data/zp/ZenPacks.zenoss.DB2/.git/hooks]

 Create New Features and Work Flow
 ----------------------------------
 In features, you don't want to use version numbers because it can